aurule/npc/README.md

 * The notes for each kith in the stats are present and correct.
 If `--fix` is passed, these notes will be updated.
 * The mantle merit appears at most once.
 * The court for the mantle merit matches the value of the `@court` tag.
+* The court goodwill merit does not match the value of the `@court` tag or the mantle merit.

 ## Make an NPC Listing